JacquesLife/Semester5FarmersHubPOE/README.md

 - Remove Lorem Ipsum text
 - Better functionality for admin and bug fixing for this role
 - More frequent commits to GitHub would have made my life easier
+- Some clickable are just for show and don't do anything or route to nothing
+- Get JavaScript into it site.js file and not in the cshtml file

 # Important Project Structure